Can a Country Create 1000 Steve Jobs?

 One of my U.S partners stated, “Yeah, encourage everyone to quit college, like Jobs did.”
 Probably not good advice, huh?

 I really agree with Bloom’s Taxonomy concerning “higher order thinking skills.”
 Unfortunately, because we are trying to identify the brightest among many, we turn to standardized testing.
 Standardized testing is often full of questions that are the lowest level of thinking skills: remembering.
 So, we test students on the lowest order thinking skills because we need to identify the “brightest” as easily as possible among thousands of students.
 Steve Jobs would not have been one of those who tested high on standardized tests, I am quite confident.
-But, certainly, he would have ranked high on Bloom’s Revised Taxonomy concerning the highest order thinking skill: creatingBlooms revised taxonomy
+But, certainly, he would have ranked high on Bloom’s Revised Taxonomy concerning the highest order thinking skill: creating.

 Unfortunately, this emphasis on testing students over lower order thinking skills like remembering only perpetuates itself.
 Because, once you know that is how you will be evaluated for top universities or even jobs, you will ONLY focus on that kind of learning.
 You will study what you know you will be evaluated upon.
 In most cases, this is remembering and recalling: the lowest order.